somanath-sahoo-dev/quiz-app/README.md

 - Question navigation
 - Restart functionality
 - Score tracking
+- Random order of questions
+- Randomized order of options to each question
+- Per-Question Timer of 15 seconds

 ## Technologies

 - HTML
 - CSS
 - JavaScript

+## How It Works

+The quiz stores questions and their options in a JavaScript array of objects.

+Questions are selected randomly, and the answer options are shuffled before being displayed.

+The user's selected answer is compared with the correct answer stored in the question object, and the score is updated accordingly.If the user skips a question, -1 gets added to the score.

+When the user clicks restart button, the quiz restarts fresh.

 ## What I Learned